gitless-vcs/gitless/README.md

     https://google.github.io/styleguide/pyguide.html
     "Google Python Style Guide").
-Before submitting code, take a few seconds to look at the style guide and the Gitless's code so that your edits are consistent with the codebase
+Before submitting code, take a few seconds to look at the style guide and the Gitless code so that your edits are consistent with the codebase.

 - Finally, if you don't want [Travis]( https://travis-ci.org/gitless-vcs/gitless "Travis") to